 Listen to a related podcast here.

 We think this world is designed and built for us.
-Perhaps best exemplified by the cities we have constructed, it not uncommon to believe the world is built for humans.
-As a part of our built environments, though, we’ve been careful to conserve open, natural spaces.
-These open spaces – or places intentionally undeveloped and accessible to the public – are places where humans are meant to relax, recreate, and find some distance from their everyday lives.
-While these open spaces have always had value for humans there is another, unintended, purpose these spaces serve in today’s urban world: these are places where wild animals congregate and dwell.
+In the cities we have constructed, it makes sense to believe the world is built for humans.
+Yet as much as these environments may depend on the manipulation, standardization, and exploitation of nature, we’ve been careful to conserve open, natural spaces in our urban lives.
+These open spaces – places intentionally undeveloped and accessible to the public – are places where we are meant to relax, recreate, and find some distance from our everyday lives.
+But there is also an unintended purpose these spaces serve in today’s urban world: these are places where wild animals congregate and dwell.

-As an urban people, I think we believe our cities are impermeable to wildlife.
-Yet report after report confirms there is a thriving population of urban wildlife in this country.
+As urban dwellers, many of us believe our cities are impermeable to wildlife.
+Yet report after report confirms there is a thriving population of urban wildlife in this country, that we live in closer proximity to wild animals than many of us imagine.
 A skim of recent headlines is revealing:

 ‘Moose crashes through window of Colorado home’